TheRealOwenJ/pypong/README.md

 # pypong
-an python-based terminal pong with multiplayer, usernames, stats, and BUGS.
-HELLA LOT OF BUGS. disclaimer btw dont get too excited the online mp is local networks only YOU NEED TO RUN pip install getch TO MAKE IT WORK!!!
+an python-based terminal pong with usernames, stats, and BUGS.
+HELLA LOT OF BUGS.
+YOU NEED TO RUN pip install getch TO MAKE IT WORK!!!